TCC WORLDWIDE ONLINE CONFERENCE

 General sessions may be conducted in various ways including a forum, discussion, round table, panel, or pre-conference activity.
 These proposals will also be subject to a blind peer review.

 Proposals that involve student presenters are greatly encouraged.
 Fees for student presenters will be waived.
 Student presentations will be grouped together and scheduled later in the day.

 Acceptances will be conveyed to the primary author or presenter by email.

-The EXTENDED submission deadline for all proposals is December 23, 2014.
-Papers must be submitted in full and will be accepted through January 5, 2015.
+The extended submission deadline for all proposals is December 23, 2015.
+Papers are submitted in full and will be accepted through January 5, 2016.